Smart UI for Construct 3

 SmartUI Discrete-Progress Behavior operation and ACEs.

-Discrete-Progress uses the document flow together with the Part Sequence property to determine the order in which the parts will be filled.
+Discrete-Progress uses the together with the Part Sequence property to determine the order in which the parts will be filled.

 All parts with the same part-sequence have the same priority for access by the framework.
 At this point, the document flow determines which part is processed first.